When does the program start and when does the application period begin?

 Can I apply for the Master’s programme Computer Science in Information Systems without a degree in Computer Science?

-In general, a bachelor degree in other fields than computer science does not exactly match the scope of our master program.
+Yes, you can.
+But a bachelor degree in other fields than computer science does not exactly match the scope of our master program.
+The approval process checks whether the undergraduate study of the applicant covers enough basic skills in the fields of computer science and business administration.

 If you don’t have Business Administration skills an application doesn’t make sense.
 It is expected that applicants already have a basic understanding of business administration.
 This means that knowledge about business processes are necessary in order to understand requirements for its IT support.
 Economic basics like financial accounting and other business disciplines are not teached in our Master’s programme.
 For example, our Master’s course Business Administration is not a basic course but will focus on specific topics.
 Additional knowledge in the field of business applications or ERP systems would be helpful.